The Melbourne JD Scholarships

 Outcomes

-Applicants will be advised if they have been offered a scholarship when receiving their Notification of Outcome with Fee-Type, usually in late November.
-The offer will include information on anticipated payment dates.
+Domestic applicants will be advised if they have been offered a scholarship, following the Melbourne JD Selection Committee meeting in November.
+The scholarship offer letter will include information on anticipated payment dates.

 Awards Terms and Conditions